Belovezha Accords: Key points

+According to the information from the depository of the international agreement published on the Unified Register of Legal Acts and Other Documents of the Commonwealth of Independent States (under the executive committee of the Commonwealth of Independent States), the Agreement was signed during the first meeting of the Council of Heads of State of the CIS, which was officially held in Minsk.

 The text of the Belovezh Accords contains an introduction and 14 Articles.
 The original text is available in official translation on the Council of Europe website.

 The main obligations of the parties to the Agreement, ratified by all former Soviet republics except Estonia, Latvia and Lithuania, includes the following: